 In inflammatory bowel diseases, the intestine (bowel) becomes inflamed, often causing recurring abdominal cramps and diarrhea.

-The two primary types of inflammatory bowel disease are Crohn's disease and ulcerative colitis.
+The two primary types of inflammatory bowel disease (IBD) are Crohn disease and ulcerative colitis.
 These two diseases have many similarities and sometimes are difficult to distinguish from each other.
 However, there are several differences.
-For example, Crohn's disease can affect almost any part of the digestive tract, whereas ulcerative colitis almost always affects only the large intestine.
-The cause of these diseases is not known but may involve an overactive immune reaction to intestinal bacteria or other agents in people with a genetic predisposition.
-More recently recognized inflammatory bowel diseases include collagenous colitis, lymphocytic colitis, and diversion colitis.
+For example, Crohn disease can affect almost any part of the digestive tract, whereas ulcerative colitis almost always affects only the large intestine.
+The cause of these diseases is not known but may involve an abnormal immune reaction to intestinal bacteria or other agents in people with a genetic predisposition.

-Last full review/revision August 2006 by David B. Sachar, MD; Aaron E. Walfish, MD
+Last full review/revision April 2013 by Aaron E. Walfish, MD; David B. Sachar, MD